 Experience your potential

-Our children’s residential center is expanding, and we’d love for you to consider a career in youth ministry at CCHO.
+We’d love for you to consider a career in youth ministry at CCHO.
 In today’s blog post, Shawn Yambor, one of our executive team members, shares many of the benefits of working at CCHO by reflecting on his own vocational journey.

 As a 21-year-old graduating with a bachelor’s degree in psychology, I wanted a job that would allow me to put my passion for helping others to work by feeding my interest in mental health and helping me mature as a leader.
 I also was looking for somewhere that provided opportunities for promotion along with the support to pursue further education/licensure.